-I’m Christy N. Wails, a graduate student focusing on avian ecology and conservation issues.
+I’m Christy N. Wails, a PhD student focusing on avian ecology and conservation issues.
 I grew up in Pennsylvania and have traveled across the globe chasing birds, wherever they may take me.
 Broadly, my research has focused on marine birds and colonial waterbirds; I am interested in undertaking research that has important implications for their conservation, elucidating factors affecting seabird population dynamics, and furthering our understanding of marine ecosystem recovery.

 Education & Research Topics